 Any original item made of natural material such as wreaths, cornhusk dolls, etc. Items should be made of natural materials (which may be purchased) but securing elements such as glue and wire may be used in the inner construction as long as they do not detract from the overall "natural" appearance.
+Engineered wood may be utilized as part of the exhibit to adhere natural materials, not as an element of the design.
 Articles such as dried pressed flowers may be displayed under glass if viewed as necessary for protection/preservation of the natural materials.
 Candles are not suitable as entries and instead should be entered in Heritage Arts.
 All baskets should be entered in Heritage Arts.

-Visual Arts Paper (SF 50344A & SF 50344B)
+Visual Arts Paper (SF 50344a & SF 50344b)